Co-Hosted By Soil Health and Agroecological Living Lab and The Savanna Sanctuary

 Cost: FREE

-Highlights: Live Music, Local Food, Fun Run, Educational Presentations, Petting Zoo, Face Painting & more
+Highlights: Live Music, Local Food, Fun Run, Educational & Arts Expos

 Soil Fest will be a life-affirming, all-day celebration of the ground beneath our feet—the literal foundation of our food systems, our ecosystems, and our diverse communities.
 This public festival will blend science, music, food, and fun to honor the vital role soil plays in sustaining life.
 By celebrating the beauty of soil with an emphasis on agriculture, Soil Fest will highlight the interconnections between people across the food system and society, serving to build community and affirm life within the Wisconsin context.

 The event will bring together a vibrant tapestry of the arts ‒ not just music but also dance, visual art, and interactive learning to deepen connections between people and the land.
-Attendees will enjoy a joyful atmosphere filled with local food, activities for all ages that blend science education with fun, and informational booths from local experts and environmental stewards
+Attendees will enjoy a joyful atmosphere filled with local food, activities for all ages that blend science education with fun, and informational booths from local experts and environmental stewards.

-Kick off your Saturday at Soil Fest! with a scenic fun run on the 5K trail through the rolling prairies of White Oak Savanna.
+Kick off your Saturday at Soil Fest! with a scenic fun run on the 5K trail at 9am through the rolling prairies of White Oak Savanna.
 Driftless Endurance provides experiences for individuals who are looking to challenge themselves while also promoting connection to the vast and beautiful resources throughout the Driftless Area of Wisconsin.
 For more info visit: https://www.driftlessendurance.com/

 ELM DUO